Girgias/php-rfcs/container-offset-behaviour.md

 ### Operations

-We consider there to be nine (9) different operations that relate to containers and offsets, which are the following:
+We consider there to be ten (10) different operations that relate to containers and offsets, which are the following:

 - Read